swgpu/SWGPU/README.md

     - ECS architecture implementation

 ## Getting started
+A good start is to download the engine repository here add a sample and work on it.
-A good start is to download [blank boilerplate](https://github.com/jay19240/WARME-Y2K-Boilerplate), it's a complete environment including vite, typescript and warme.
+A second way for serious project is to start from scratch with this [minimal boilerplate](https://github.com/jay19240/WARME-Y2K-Boilerplate) it's a complete environment including vite, typescript, warme and it's dependencies.
 Clone it and have fun !
-A second way is to start with the engine repository itself, in this case you can perfectly add a sample and work on it.

 Run with the following commands
 ```